Posted by: Laura Bowers | January 20, 2011

 I know—it’s disappointing if you’re not assigned to your dream reviewer.
 But sometimes, disappointments end up being blessings in disguise.

-At one conference, I was bummed about having my fiction novel critiqued by a nonfiction editor.
+At another conference, I was bummed about having my fiction novel critiqued by a nonfiction editor.
 However, she was incredibly insightful and she even offered to read my entire manuscript when it was done!
 So keep an open mind about your assignment, and view it as another opportunity in your path to publication.

 [ETA: Here's some more great tips on this topic from Regional Advisor Edie Hemingway:]

-Don’t be disappointed if you are assigned to an author instead of an editor or agent.
+- Don’t be disappointed if you are assigned to an author instead of an editor or agent.
 Often the authors end up giving the most detailed and helpful feedback.
 And–if it turns out your manuscript isn’t quite polished enough for submission–you haven’t used up that one chance to impress a specific editor or agent.
 Remember, even if you don’t have a manuscript critiqued by an editor or agent, you can still submit appropriate manuscripts to them after the conference!

 COME PREPARED.

-1. Bring a copy of your manuscript so you can follow along without having to crane your neck to read your reviewer’s copy.
+- Bring a copy of your manuscript so you can follow along without having to crane your neck to read your reviewer’s copy.

-2. Make a list of specific questions about your manuscript or publishing in general so you’ll be ready if there’s any spare time and you’ll get the most for your money!
+- Make a list of specific questions about your manuscript or publishing in general so you’ll be ready if there’s any spare time and you’ll get the most for your money!

 DRESS FOR SUCCESS.